yogi1967/MoneydancePythonScripts/source/toolbox-readme.txt

 - Advanced Mode - Allows user to run fixes - THIS CHANGES DATA
 - Geek Mode - Allows user to view technical information/settings in various places (this is readonly)
 - Hacker Mode - Allows the user to manually add/change/delete config.dict and LocalStorage() keys/values - ONLY USE IF YOU KNOW WHAT YOU ARE DOING
+                Also allows you to toggle Moneydance internal settings like DEBUG

 - The Toolbox offers the option to Backup first  - ALWAYS BACKUP (But this is your choice!)
 - The Toolbox will *ALWAYS* make a copy of config.dict, custom theme file, LocalStorage() ./safe/settings before any changes